 Full, printable recipe at the bottom of the page.

 2. Assemble.
-Preheat your oven to 350ºF and spray a pie dish with cooking spray.
+Preheat your oven to 350ºF and spray a 9-inch pie dish with cooking spray.
 Layer the bottom with cheese, then onion, and then bacon.

 3. Mix milk with eggs.
 In a blender or in a large bowl with a whisk, mix the milk, eggs, flour and salt.
-Then pour the mixture into the pie plate, over the cheese, onion, and bacon layers.
+Then, pour the mixture into the pie plate, over the cheese, onion, and bacon layers.

-4. Bake.
+1. Bake.
 Place in the oven and cook uncovered for 45 minutes.
 Allow the quiche to cool for 10 minutes before slicing and serving.
 Enjoy!

 Serving suggestions